Configure Custom Scripts

 - [+ Add Parameter]

-- Enter a Parameter Name
+- Name: Enter a name for the Parameter

-- Choose a Parameter Type
+- Type: Choose a value type for the Parameter

 - [Save]